wpcarro/goth/README.md

   end
   ```

-3. Pass in your credentials json downloaded from your GCE account:
+3. Pass in your credentials json downloaded from your GCE account.
+For information on retrieving these credentials [visit this page](https://developers.google.com/identity/protocols/application-default-credentials):
   ```elixir
   config :goth,
     json: "path/to/google/json/creds.json" |> File.read!